What is Amazon listing optimization?

 How are they the same?

-Both individual e-commerce websites and Amazon product listings have the same goal in mind: to convert browsers into clickers, and clickers into buyers.
+E-commerce optimization has the same goals as Amazon product listings optimization: to convert browsers into clickers, and clickers into buyers.
 For both, product title, images, and descriptions are equally important.

 How are they different?